Graduate Student Transportation Grant

 How to Apply

-- With your application, you must submit the following:
+- You must submit your materials to The Graduate School Award Online Application System.
+With your application, you must submit the following:

 - Proof of presentation at conference (invitation to present/copy of presentation schedule)

-- Proof of actual cost of travel through online quotes/estimates if the request is for planned travel or receipts if the request is for prior travel.
+- Proof of cost: online quotes/estimates if the request is for planned travel; or receipts if the request is for prior travel.

 Graduate School Fellowships Office